dustinhayes/JS-Unplugged/README.md

 ```

 #### Array-like Object
 For something to be considered 'array-like' it must meet a few requirements.
-One, it must have a length property, and two, it's keys must be nonnegitive values begining at 0.
+One, it must have a length property, and two, it's keys must be nonnegative values beginning at 0.
 As long as an object meets these requirements all of the methods listed above will work on them.
 Two common examples of array-like objects:
 * the `arguments` object, which will be covered in the functions session.
 * an HTMLCollection object (which is what you get when you query for elements in the DOM)